the Leadership team

 Christy Durham is an educator with over 20 years of elementary and middle school teaching experience.
 She holds a Master’s Degree in Educational Leadership and Policy Studies, as well as a Multiple Subject Teaching Credential.
 First beginning her career at the Walt Disney Company as a recruiter, she pursued her passion for teaching in 1998 and soon landed at the prestigious Buckley School in Sherman Oaks as a middle school teacher.
 Having increasingly developed a teaching philosophy around integrated, project-based learning, Christy left Buckley in 2012 to teach 4th and 5th grade at Los Encinos School, where this teaching philosophy is part of the daily curriculum.
 Christy is active in promulgating her vision for change in education by presenting to other educators.
 She has presented at Archer School for Girls STEM conference, Playful Learning Summit, Games in Education conference, IndieCade, Intentional Play Summit, Online Educational Symposium for Independent Schools conference, and local public charter schools.
 Christy is currently co-founder and administrator of the Sycamore School, which is focused on revolutionizing education for the Twenty-first Century.

-Tedd Wakeman has been working with children in education, recreation, and research for over two decades.
+Tedd Wakeman has been working with children in education, recreation, and research for three decades.
 He worked locally with LAUSD in South Central LA, teaching at the elementary and middle school levels for 14 years, while concurrently traveling the country developing and implementing STEM curriculum for Nike/Eco Educators.
 In addition, Tedd taught extensively across the globe.
 He worked in the Republic of the Maldives, teaching English to groups of adults from over 25 nations while diving the local coral reefs as a PADI dive master.
 In Bali, he lived and worked among Indonesian farmers, learning permaculture practices while utilizing a distance education program created through Queensland, Australia, to educate local teenagers.
 Tedd went on to spend two years teaching in Costa Rica while exploring local rainforest ecosystems.
 After these varied approaches and experiences in culture and education, he returned to Los Angeles and joined the GameDesk team in founding the revolutionary PlayMaker School.
 PlayMaker gained notoriety for its unique approach to 21st Century learning and game-based curriculum.
 Tedd has delivered keynotes, spoken on panels, and presented at numerous conferences, including LA’s General Assembly, Progressive Educators Network, California Association of Independent Schools (CAIS), Playful Learning Summit, and Game Learning Society.
 With his current adventure, the founding of The Sycamore School, he hopes to preserve the spirit of creativity and curiosity while developing young problem solvers who possess the desire and skill to innovate in the 21st Century.

 Molly's history in admissions began in 2006 in Shanghai, China, where she was the Director of Admission and Marketing at an international school.
 After seven years, in search of blue skies, she relocated to the island of Oahu, where she served as Director of Admission at Honolulu Waldorf School, Island Pacific Academy, and as Admission Associate at Punahou School.
 Molly is passionate about the value of engaged and future-focused learning and is excited to share the Sycamore School philosophy in the community as the Associate Director of Admissions.